krzysiekniburski/Network-Traffic-Classification/README.md

 # Network-Traffic-Classification
- The use of machine learning to classify network traffic
+ The use of machine learning to classify network traffic.

+ The dataset used in project was downloaded from Kaggle platform (https://www.kaggle.com/jsrojas/ip-network-traffic-flows-labeled-with-87-apps).

  File DataPreprocessing.ipynb implements the preparation of data for use in machine learning algorithms.